Thomas Virgil Pittman: Personal life

 Judge Pittman remained married to his first wife, Floy Lassater, for 56 years, even becoming her main caregiver when she was stricken with Alzheimer's disease.
 They raised a son (W. Lee Pittman) and a daughter Karen Pittman Gordy.
 Several years after her death, he remarried, at age 86, to Lily Vermeuille, who was also active in Mobile's First Baptist Church, herself had a son Walter Verneuille and a daughter Lea Verneuille, and ultimately survived him.
 Even while a federal judge, Pittman volunteered for a meals-on-wheels program, delivering meals to the elderly.
 He also was extremely scrupulous about court finances, going to a nearby pay phone rather than make personal phone calls on the line to his judicial chambers.
 He was also a life trustee of Samford University.

 Death and legacy

 Judge Pittman fully retired in March 2006, aged 89.
 At the year's end, the Mobile and Baldwin County bar associations awarded him the 2007 Howell Heflin award for bringing honor to the legal profession.
-On January 6, 2012, when Judge Helflin died in Mobile, Alabama.
+On January 6, 2012, Judge Pittman died in Mobile, Alabama.
 Although once a pariah in Mobile such that a cross was burned on his lawn and he stopped going to church for six months lest his presence lead to an attack on the congregation, by his death Judge had become much admired, and Mobile's city council passed a resolution honoring him.

-Several of his law clerks became judges, including U.S. Magistrate Judge Sonja Bivens, and Alabama Circuit Court Judge Craig Sorrell Pittman.